 The United States and countries throughout the world are plagued by parallel pandemics, all influencing the other: Covid-19, climate change, financial and personal loss, addictions and a variety of mental and physical health issues.
 Senior citizens are facing unprecedented vulnerability.
 Racial oppression and reaction are increasing division and tension.

 These challenges are interactive, and lasting solutions must be integral and holistic in nature.
 There is no silver bullet, no simple methodology for these very real threats to millions of people from all strata of our society.
-In the face of all of this, The Recovery Catalog provides many options for overcoming addictions and stress and, further, offers powerful plans for creating a successful and fulfilling life.
+In the face of all of this, The Recovery Directory provides many options for overcoming addictions and stress and, further, offers powerful plans for creating a successful and fulfilling life.

 While all forms of addiction are on the rise, only the very fortunate have the financial wherewithal and support systems to receive and maintain treatment from clinics, hospitals, and professional counselors.
 Most facilties for recovery treatment are woefully understaffed and inadequately funded.